band/masvftest101/notes/miscellany.md

 # miscellany
- - by which is meant, links to other notable notes, and, perhaps, some commentary on the notability
+ - by which is meant, links to other notable notes, and, perhaps, some commentary on what is notable about the link.

 - an example of commentary on the present and reflection on oneself
 	 [[20210606-azadiExcerpt]]